ProfessorManhattan/docs-packer/contributing/getting-started.md

 ## Getting Started

 This repository leverages Node.js to provide linting, auto-fixing, and streamline the commit process.
-With Node.js installed, you start up the project by running:
+With Node.js (version 12 or higher) installed, you can start up the project's development environment by running:

 ```
 npm i